What is licensure by Reciprocity?

 If Praxis exams are assessed, how do I register for them?

 What additional items will I need if I am an educator from out of country?

-*Documentation of successful completion of the ADE approved basic skills (Praxis CORE), content area, and pedagogy assessments must be submitted for the standard license.
+*Documentation of successful completion of the ADE approved content area and pedagogy assessments must be submitted for the standard license.

 Arkansas Department of Education